TheDomcio/WonderfulPolishLanguage/README.md

 #### Games (Gry)

+- [Marianczello Dominoni](https://www.youtube.com/MarianczelloDominoni) - A wonderful YouTube channel from a chess enthusiast for chess enthusiasts.
+The videos are created in a really cool and interesting way, which is able to interest people who may not be very familiar with chess at all (this is probably the best Polish YouTube channel about chess in my opinion).

 - [TVGRYpl](https://www.youtube.com/channel/UCtGnMWpCcoRZVWxkVKp3Ulg) -The most popular Polish YouTube channel dedicated to computer games.
 They have already created videos on many game-related topics (On the subchannel [TVGRYplus](https://www.youtube.com/channel/UCBuapzlArSNwZk-n4gQIsRQ) there is news etc.).
 Some of their team also run a very interesting [Gospoda RPG channel](https://www.youtube.com/GospodaRPG), where they play ["classic Role-playing games (RPG)"](https://en.wikipedia.org/wiki/Role-playing_game), i.e. those without electricity - using dices and those with [the game master (GM)](https://en.wikipedia.org/wiki/Game_master).
 - [Staszek iGRAszkowski](https://www.youtube.com/user/staszekiGRAszek) - Very cool channel with gameplays of various games with nice commentary.
 So if you are looking for someone who records games and adds his cool commentary and doesn't without a lot of unnecessary things, this is a good choice because his videos are in nice quality.
 - [quaz9](https://www.youtube.com/quaz9) - The biggest Polish dinosaur of computer game reviews.
 He has been running his channel for over 10 years and his reviews still hold a huge level - he shares his opinions in a very interesting form.